kogi-b/alx-system_engineering-devops/README.md

 #Hello there
-This is the readme for the first file
+This system engineering devops folder is part of ALX curriculum and contains numerous devops projects.